top of page

 🧩 What Factors Go Into the Credit Score Algorithm?

 Most credit scoring models, including both FICO and VantageScore, follow a similar formula based on the data in your credit report.
-Here’s a breakdown of the main components:
+Here’s a breakdown of the key components:

 1. Payment History – 35%